H-2 SPECIFIC HEAT CAPACITY

 This is an example of a situation where there's very little to be gained from deriving a complete error equation.
 Much of the analysis of errors can be carried out in a common-sense manner as suggested below.
 Your discussion should include, but not be limited to, consideration of the following questions.

-(2) Compare the errors in the specific heat determination which would be caused by (a) a 0.1° error in measuring the temperature change of the water, and (b) a 0.1° error in determining the temperature change of the metal sample.
+(2) Compare the errors in the specific heat determination that would be caused by (a) a 0.1° error in measuring the temperature change of the water, and (b) a 0.1° error in determining the temperature change of the metal sample.

 (3) Suppose you had neglected to include the term representing the calorimeter inner cup.
 What percent change would this have made in the calculated value of the specific heat of the specimen?
 Would the specific heat value have been too high, or too low?
 How would this systematic error compare with the other experimental errors?